Updated April 2023

 You can learn more about short stories, essays, and mixed-genre pieces as well in order to decide what to call your work.

 Finally, you can always call your project “a story inspired by real-life events” or “a work loosely based on my life.”
-If a literary agent or editor is interested in your project because you’ve got a strong story and a unique voice, then it’s likely that he or she will be happy to talk with you about the most appropriate way to publish or pitch it.
+If a literary agent or editor is interested in your project because you’ve got a strong story and a unique voice, then it’s likely that they will be happy to talk with you about the most appropriate way to publish or pitch it.

 THE MORAL: Always be honest.
 If parts of your story are fabricated, say so.
 If you’ve changed nothing but names, say that as well.
 As long as you’re being honest, you have nothing to worry about!